wmde/wbaas-deploy/doc/user-administration.md

 NOT FOUND: notfounduser@mail.com
 ---------------------------------------------------
 ```
-This command expect an email or a list of emails separated by space
+This command expects an email or a list of emails separated by space